cardano-scaling/hydra/docs/monthly/2023-02-monthly.md

 - [Aligning implementation with HeadV1 specification
   #452](https://github.com/input-output-hk/hydra/issues/452) was more work than
   anticipated.
-There was quite some forth and back with the writing the specification and discussions with researchers leading to scope creep.
+There was quite some back and forth with the writing of the specification and discussions with researchers leading to scope creep.
-  + Most-important: made on-chain behavior consistent with specification
+  Most importantly, we made on-chain behavior consistent with specification.
   + Follow-ups for some off-chain protocol logic:
     - [Authenticate network messages #727](https://github.com/input-output-hk/hydra/issues/727)
     - [ReqSn only sends transaction ids #728](https://github.com/input-output-hk/hydra/issues/728)

-- Version **0.9.0** will be the first release which is developed against a full technical specification.
+- Version **0.9.0** will be the first release to be developed against a full technical specification.
 We expect a release in early March.

 - Version **0.10.0** will be the first mainnet compatible release.
-For which we created and groomed the main feature item [Mainnnet compatibility #713](https://github.com/input-output-hk/hydra/issues/713):
+For this, we created and groomed the main feature item [Mainnnet compatibility #713](https://github.com/input-output-hk/hydra/issues/713):
-  - Not only making it technically compatible, but also add guard rails to limit risk (“not shoot yourself in the foot .. with a real gun now”) and document known issues.
+  - Not only making it technically compatible but also adding guard rails to limit risk (“not shoot yourself in the foot .. with a real gun now”) and documenting known issues.

 - For a fully maintained version **1.0.0** we still need to address some things, but we aim for an increased rate of planned releases in the next months as we march toward it.